 Don’t Scheme Your Web Color Schemes

 When it comes to a website, what matters most?
 The IP address?
 The home page?
-How easy the site is to navigate?
+How easy is the site to navigate?
 Okay, fine – you caught us!
 Honestly, all of these factors matter, and they’re all equally important.
 However, one quality of your website you should focus on as soon as possible is your site’s color scheme.
 For starters, it should correspond to your area of operations.
 If you are not aware of a certain “expected hue”, visit your competitors’ websites.
 You can learn a lot from them.